 Readers have been asking what they can do with 75,000 to 100,000 Membership Rewards points.
-A few weeks ago there was a 100,000 point American Express Platinum card and up to January 28th there is a 75,000 point Business Gold card available.
+A few weeks ago there was a 100,000 point American Express Platinum card and up to January 28th there is a 75,000 point The Business Gold Rewards Card from American Express OPEN available.

 1. Travel Using Pay With Points